Beastie Boys still cold kickin' it live: Mike D and Ad-Rock reflect on Adam Yauch, the band's legacy, and bagels

-In 1987, you left Def Jam and dropped Paul’s Boutique, which was critically acclaimed, but didn’t initially find a footing with audiences.
+In 1987, you left Def Jam and dropped Paul’s Boutique, which was critically acclaimed but didn’t initially find a footing with audiences.
 Did you feel discouraged about making music going forward right after the lack of commercial interest?

 MIKE D: It was confusing.
-Looking back at it in hindsight, you can be like, “Well, there’s no ‘Fight For Your Right to Party’ or ‘No Sleep Till Brooklyn’ on Paul’s Boutique, so why would you think that it’s gonna connect with audiences the same?”
-But for us in the moment, we spent all of this time and effort making Paul’s Boutique, and we were excited about it.
+Looking back at it in hindsight, you can be like, “Well, there’s no ‘Fight for Your Right to Party’ or ‘No Sleep Till Brooklyn’ on Paul’s Boutique, so why would you think that it’s gonna connect with audiences the same?”
+But for us, in the moment, we spent all of this time and effort making Paul’s Boutique, and we were excited about it.
 Okay, this is gonna be great, we love the music we’re making with the Dust Brothers, it’s totally gone beyond what we’ve ever done.
 This is what we want to make.
 Then to all of a sudden have that come out, and it’s not this huge deal — the record company’s like, “You know what, guys?
 We kind of gotta focus on Donny Osmond right now” — it doesn’t feel great.
-But, the interesting thing is that of gave us this space where we could do whatever the hell we wanted.
+But the interesting thing is that it gave us this space where we could do whatever the hell we wanted.
 Nobody wanted anything to do with us.

 You started to experiment more in the studio, especially with your next record, Check Your Head.
 There’s that great story in the book about Yauch creating a cardboard tube to make the drums sound bigger.

 MIKE D: Yeah, Yauch was a technical wiz.
 We gave him that name way back when and he lived up to it all the time.
-But that was one of the many, many Yauch stories….
+But that was one of the many, many Yauch stories.
 We wanted to get this big drum sound.
 He’s like, “Okay, here.”
 All of a sudden, he just sort of took charge.
 Like, “Put the drums in the middle of the room,” and then he starts making this cardboard tube around the kick drum.
 We’re like, “Huh?”
 And it worked.

 Will this be the final Beastie Boys-related release?
 Do you have plans on doing any reissues, or do you have demos sitting in the vault?